nico-mirson-parloa/semantic-layer-service/README.md

 - Mouse support enabled throughout
 - Copy mode uses vim keybindings

+### Agent Roles and Responsibilities

+When the orchestrator creates teams, each agent has specific responsibilities:

+#### Orchestrator (Window 0)
+- **Role**: High-level coordination and oversight
+- **Tasks**:
+  - Create and manage agent teams
+  - Monitor overall progress
+  - Resolve cross-team dependencies
+  - Schedule 15-minute check-ins
+  - Ensure 30-minute commit discipline
+- **Prompts to use**: See Step 3 and Step 4 in Quick Setup

+#### Project Manager (Windows 1, 3, etc.)
+- **Role**: Team coordination and quality assurance
+- **Tasks**:
+  - Ensure specs are followed
+  - Review code quality
+  - Track team progress
+  - Report to orchestrator
+  - Enforce git discipline
+- **Example brief**: "You are the Backend PM.
+Coordinate with the backend developer, ensure specs in specifications/03-BACKEND-SPECIFICATION.md are followed, and maintain high quality standards."

+#### Developer (Windows 2, 4, etc.)
+- **Role**: Implementation
+- **Tasks**:
+  - Write code according to specs
+  - Commit every 30 minutes
+  - Report to PM
+  - Follow .claude/CLAUDE.md guidelines
+  - Run tests and linters
+- **Example brief**: "You are the Backend Developer.
+Implement the FastAPI backend according to specifications/03-BACKEND-SPECIFICATION.md.
+Work with your PM and commit every 30 minutes."

 ### Benefits

 - **Parallel Development**: Multiple agents work simultaneously on different parts